Traveler’s diarrhea diet

 - Eat foods that are high in potassium, such as bananas, potatoes without the skin, and fruit juices.

 Dehydration means your body does not have as much water and fluids as it should.
 It is a very big problem for children or people who are in a hot climate.
 Signs of severe dehydration include:

-- Decreased urine (fewer wet diapers in infants)
+- Decreased urine output (fewer wet diapers in infants)

 - Dry mouth

 - Sunken eyes

 Give your child fluids for the first 4 to 6 hours.
 At first, try 1 ounce (2 tablespoons or 30 milliliters) of fluid every 30 to 60 minutes.

 - You can use an over-the-counter drink, such as Pedialyte or Infalyte.
 Do not add water to these drinks.

 - You can also try Pedialyte frozen fruit-flavored pops.

 - Fruit juice or broth with water added to it may also help.
 These drinks can give your child important minerals that are being lost in the diarrhea.